Lampshades made from human skin

-There are two notable instances of lampshades made from human skin.
-After World War II it was reported that Nazis had made at least one lampshade from murdered concentration camp inmates: a human skin lampshade was reported to have been displayed by Buchenwald concentration camp commandant Karl-Otto Koch and his wife Ilse Koch, along with multiple other human skin artifacts.
+There are two notable reported instances of lampshades made from human skin.
+After World War II it was claimed that Nazis had made at least one lampshade from murdered concentration camp inmates: a human skin lampshade was displayed by Buchenwald concentration camp commandant Karl-Otto Koch and his wife, Ilse Koch, said to be with other human skin artifacts.
 Despite myths to the contrary, there were no systematic efforts by the Nazis to make human skin lampshades.

 In the 1950s, murderer Ed Gein, possibly influenced by the stories about the Nazis, made a lampshade from the skin of one of his victims.

 History of anthropodermia

 The display of the flayed skin of defeated enemies has a long history.
 In ancient Assyria, the flaying of defeated enemies and dissidents was common practice.
-The Assyrians would leave the skin to tan on their city walls.
+The Assyrians would leave the skin to tan on their city walwalls.

-There have been many claims of binding of some books made of human skin, from ancient times through the 20th century.
-In the 2010s, peptide mass fingerprinting technology provided the opportunity to test books in libraries, archives, and private collections which were purported to be bound using the skin of humans.
+There are many examples of books bound in human skin that date from ancient times through the 20th century.
+In the 2010s, peptide mass fingerprinting technology provided the opportunity to test books in libraries, archives, and private collections that were purported to be bound using the skin of humans.
 In the first five years of testing, over half of the books tested with this technology were confirmed to be bound with human skin.

 Nazi era and aftermath

-After the defeat of Nazi Germany, claims circulated that Ilse Koch, wife of the commandant of Buchenwald concentration camp, had possessed lampshades made of human skin, and had had tattooed prisoners killed, specifically, in order to use their skin for this purpose.
-After her conviction for war crimes, General Lucius D. Clay, the interim military governor of the American Zone in Germany, reduced her sentence to four years' prison on the grounds "there was no convincing evidence that she had selected Nazi concentration camp inmates for extermination in order to secure tattooed skins, or that she possessed any articles made of human skin".
+After the defeat of Nazi Germany, claims circulated that Ilse Koch, wife of the commandant of Buchenwald concentration camp, had possessed lampshades made of human skin and had tattooed prisoners killed specifically in order to use their skin for this purpose.
+After her conviction for war crimes, General Lucius D. Clay, the interim military governor of the American Zone in Germany, reduced her sentence to four years' prison on the grounds "there was no convincing evidence that she had selected Nazi concentration camp inmates for extermination in order to secure tattooed skins, or that she possessed any articles made of human skin."

-Jean Edward Smith in his biography, Lucius D. Clay, an American Life, reported that the general had maintained that the leather lamp shades were really made out of goat skin.
+Jean Edward Smith, in his biography Lucius D. Clay, an American Life, reported that the general had maintained that the leather lamp shades were really made out of goat skin.
 The book quotes a statement made by General Clay years later: